GeoscienceAustralia/PyRate/conda.md

 ## Run `PyRate` tests

-To run the tests, use the following command inside the `PyRate` directory:
+To run the full suite of tests, use the following command inside the `PyRate` directory:

-	cd PyRate
+	cd ~/PyRate
 	py.test tests/

+To run the tests for a particular module:

+	py.test tests/test_orbital.py

 ## Deactivate

-Once you are done using `PyRate` you could deactivate from the conda env using:
+Once you are done using `PyRate` you could deactivate the conda environment using:

     source deactivate

-## Back to main anaconda if you need to:
+## Back to main Anaconda environment if you need to:

     source activate /home/user/anaconda2